 Global Leadership Fellows Forum provides a place for the community building among the GLFP Fellows.
 All the Fellows will meet regularly every week to discuss global issues and work on research projects about global issues.
 Research projects are conducted individually or as a group (subject to change).
 Fellows learn from each other to understand different approaches and perspectives to analyze the issues and discuss the possible solutions.
 These experiences would be the ideal opportunity to exercise and practice leadership for the prospective leaders who expand their horizon and shape our global future. (mandatory)※

 A "Zemi" is a unique Japanese-style seminar with an internationally acclaimed small-group pedagogical method.
-In this Zemi, students work on the subject in a specific discipline in either Humanities or Social Science under a close supervision by professors.
+In this Zemi, students work on the subject in a specific discipline in both Humanities and Social Science under a close supervision by professors.

-GLFP Felows will be enrolled in one of the zemi courses. (one offered by School of Political Science and Economics and the other by School of International Liberal Studies/10-15 students enrolled in each zemi)
+GLFP Felows will be enrolled in two zemi courses. (one offered by School of Political Science and Economics and the other by School of International Liberal Studies/10-15 students enrolled in each zemi)